Special classes are enrichment opportunities incorporated into the schedule at every grade level.

 Students in grades 4-8 participate in a 40 minute Spanish class each week, and on the days without class they spend 15-20 minutes working on online Spanish activities to ensure continuous reinforcement of the lessons.
 Students develop a foundation of vocabulary and grammar while working on reading, writing, listening, and speaking skills.
 In addition, students learn about and celebrate the cultures and traditions of Spanish-speaking countries.

 Students attend a library session once a week.
 Students learn about literature and authors from various time periods and have the ability to borrow books.
 Plans for our new library post-construction include having a full-time librarian who will offer a triple, spiraling curriculum that includes research skills, study skills and test-taking strategies.

 Our full-time, Type 73 certified school counselor supports the teachers, students, parents, and administration.
 Students meet with the counselor individually, in small groups, as a class, or as a grade level to support their various needs.
 Counseling includes social initiatives including Random Acts of Kindness and Red Ribbon Week.
 Individual and group sessions provide tools to help students successfully manage their lives as healthy, responsible, competent, and kind citizens.
 K-5th grade participate in lessons co-taught with homeroom teachers with targeted lessons from the 2nd Step Social Emotional Program.
 Grades 6-8 cover relevant lessons on topics including life skills, character education, decision making, conflict management and prevention.

-Students, report any concerns anonymously to the counselor below.
+Students, report any concerns anonymously to the counselor by clicking on the Responding Responsively image below.